Bereket369G/Bereket369G/README.md

 🤝 Eager to collaborate on groundbreaking projects that merge hardware ingenuity with software brilliance.

-Let's engineer tomorrow, today! 🇪🇹✨
+Let's engineer Ethiopia's tomorrow, today! 🇪🇹✨
 - 📫 How to reach me <+251975834760> or Email<assefabereket85@gmail.com> ...

 <!---